portworx/px-docs/portworx-on-aws-asg.md

       -v /etc/pwx:/etc/pwx                           \
       -e AWS_ACCESS_KEY_ID=XXX-YYY-ZZZ               \
       -e AWS_SECRET_ACCESS_KEY=XXX-YYY-ZZZ           \
+      -s vol-0743df7bf5657dad8                       \
-      -e EBS_TEMPLATE=vol-0743df7bf5657dad8,vol-0055e5913b79fb49d \
+      -s vol-0055e5913b79fb49d                       \
       -v /opt/pwx/bin:/export_bin:shared             \
       -v /var/run/docker.sock:/var/run/docker.sock   \
       -v /var/cores:/var/cores                       \
       -v ${HOSTDIR}:${HOSTDIR}                       \
       --name=%n \
-      portworx/px-enterprise -c MY_CLUSTER_ID -k etcd://myetc.company.com:2379  -a
+      portworx/px-enterprise -c MY_CLUSTER_ID -k etcd://myetc.company.com:2379
 ```

->**Note:**There are 3 new env variables passed into the ExecStart.
-These are AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and EBS_TEMPLATE.
-The `-a` option instructs PX to use any available EBS volume on that instance.
+>**Note:**There are 2 new env variables passed into the ExecStart.
+These are AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY used for authentication.

+>**Note:** -s vol-0743df7bf5657dad8 and -s vol-0055e5913b79fb49d - you can pass multiple EBS volumes to use as templates.
+If these volumes are unavailable, then volumes identical to these will be automatically created.

 ### Cloud-Init
 Optionally, the AWS access credentials and EBS template information can be provided by the `user-data` in [cloud-init](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).